rdappel/scorm.fvtc.software/src/templates/README.md

 ### 2. In-Memory Processing
 - Templates are read into memory as strings
 - EJS processes placeholders with dynamic data
-- Processed content is written directly to work directory
+- Processed content is written directly to temp staging directory
 - **Source templates remain unchanged**

 ### 3. Available Placeholders